LiterallyTheOne/my_notes/Deep_Learning/Basics.md

 ## Layer

-`Layer` is a set of `neurons`.
+A `layer` is a set of `neurons`.

 [//]: # (TODO add a  figure)

 ### Dense layer (fully-connected layer)

-`Dense layer` (`fully-connected layer`) is a `layer` which all its neurons have the same input which is that input is the output of the previous layer.
+A `dense layer` (`fully-connected layer`) is a `layer` which all its neurons have the same input.
+The input of each `dense layer` is the output of the previous layer.

 [//]: # (TODO add a  figure)

 ## Activation functions

-`Activations functions` are some functions that we applu to the output of each computational layer.
+`Activations functions` are some functions that we apply to the output of each computational layer.

-The purpose of each `activation function`, is to make the output of each computational layer, nonlinear.
+The purpose of each `activation function` is to make the output of each computational layer, nonlinear.

 [//]: # (TODO make the purpose more general)